30 minutes is the perfect time to get fitter than ever

 - Similarly, explosive sports like Rugby 7s use a similar theory to prepare players for instant efforts.
 The science is solid.
 It makes you a stronger runner when it comes to endurance, biomechanically efficient and perhaps most important of all, it’s hugely rewarding.

 - Or how about taking part in the RunTogether and England Athletics Weekly30 challenge?
 The goal is to simply run as far as you can in 30 minutes on Saturday or Sunday each week (following government guidelines while running) and take on other RunTogether groups (with others in your group) and individuals.
-Run every week or only when it's possible!
+Do a 30 minute running challenge every week or only when it's possible!

 You can register free via the dedicated Weekly30 Run Challenge section of the OpenTrack virtual running platform.

-We spoke to a selection of England’s top runners and here’s a variety of ways they use 30 minutes to maximum effect, something even footballing legends like David Beckham fully understand.
+We spoke to a selection of England’s top runners and here’s a variety of ways they use 30 minutes to maximum effect.
+Making the most of running 30 minutes in a day is something even footballing legends like David Beckham fully understand.
 He loves nothing more than a blast of Plyometric exercises, or movements that use body weight quickly and efficiently.
 They are his go-to for getting in a workout when time is short.
-Plyometric exercises require no equipment and can be done anywhere.
+Plyometric 30 minute run exercises require no equipment and can be done anywhere.
 He’s also talked about how he enjoys short sprints for conditioning.

 Laura Weightman @LauraWeightman